A Guide To Jet Jewellery

 Following the death of Prince Albert, Queen Victoria had a collection of mesmerising black mourning jewellery created.
 She regularly wore this jewellery in public to symbolise that she was grieving her late husband, leading to this tradition being adopted widely by widows within the upper classes and aristocracy across the country.

-Thanks to their striking black colour, jet and onyx were the stones of choice for Victorian mourning jewellery.
+Thanks to their striking black colour, jet and onyx were the stones of choice for Victorian mourning jewellery, often featured in unique engagement rings.
 Motifs featured within these pieces included clouds, willows, angels and the initials of the late loved one, with gemstones such as pearls often featuring within the piece, too.

 The popularity of mourning jewellery continued throughout the first half of the 20th century, as women throughout society used these pieces following the loss of their husbands in both the first and second world wars.